yamagen/plotting-poetry-2025/slide.md

 ---

-### Key insights 2
+### **Comment on nature themes as residuals**

 - **Unexpectedly low direct frequencies**

   - i.e., _ume_ (plum), _sakura_ (cherry), and _yuki_ (snow)

-  - Often subsumed under the generic term "flower" or conveyed metaphorically
+  - Often subsumed under the generic term "flower" or conveyed metaphorically: _yuki_/snow as 白き/white 花/flower

 - **A promising focal point for comparative studies on thematic selection**

   - Why do these specific nature terms appear less frequently in _waka_?
   - Why did not poets choose simple, direct expressions for these themes?
     (Such as _ume_ or _sakura_?)

----

-### **Nature themes as residuals**

-- Specific names like _ume_/plum and _sakura_/cherry are often replaced by the generic _hana_/flower in _waka_
-- _yuki_/snow is frequently rendered metaphorically (e.g. 白き/white 花/flower) rather than named directly

-⇒ This practice of substitution leads to low direct frequencies for these terms

 ---
 <!--